emartech/flutter-plugin-for-sap-emarsys-customer-engagement/example/README.md

 ## Getting Started

-This project is a starting point for a Flutter application which integrated the Emarsys SDK.
+This project is a starting point for a Flutter application which integrates the Emarsys SDK.

 A few resources to get you started if this is your first Flutter project: